New Site

 There even is a saying " Spare the Rod and Spoil the Child".
 I beg to differ.
 I rather concentrate on " Spare the Rod and Educate the Child" instead.

-temporary fear in the child as he cringes at the sight of it and stops his unsatisfactory/unwanted act the instance the rod comes into view.
+Using the rod only instills a sense of temporary fear in the child as he cringes at the sight of it and stops his unsatisfactory/unwanted act the instance the rod comes into view.

 It is not a long term solution as there are many cases of kids being immune to it and it the parent has lost it's initial purpose of being a deterrent to inappropriate behaviour/conduct.